abbasghori29/slack-bot/readme.md

 The system is built with a FastAPI backend that handles:

 1. Slack event subscriptions
-2. LLM interaction via Groq API
+2. LLM interaction via OpenAI API
 3. Vector search using FAISS
 4. Database operations for flagged questions
 5. Admin dashboard for content moderation